TufyalAhmmed/TufyalAhmmed/README.md

 - 👋 Hi, I’m @TufyalAhmmed
--🔭 I’m currently working at Quality Up Services as a SQA Engineer -🌱 I’m currently learning SQA
+-🔭 I’m currently working at Gain Solutions Ltd. as a SQA Engineer.
+-🌱 I’m currently practicing SQA & Test Automation using different framework.
--💬 Ask me about SQA related question or any Tech related issues -📫 How to reach me: tufyalahmmed00@gmail.com
+-💬 Ask me about SQA related question or any Tech related issues.
+-📫 How to reach me: tufyalahmmed509@gmail.com or tufyal15-133@diu.edu.bd

 <!---
 TufyalAhmmed/TufyalAhmmed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.